Identify each of the following compounds as an aldehyde or a keto... | Study Prep in Pearson+

 Ketone

-A ketone is an organic compound that contains a carbonyl group (C=O) situated between two carbon atoms, making it distinct from aldehydes.
-The general formula for ketones is RC(=O)R', where R and R' are hydrocarbon groups.
-Ketones are generally less reactive than aldehydes and are commonly found in solvents and as intermediates in organic synthesis.
+A ketone is an organic compound that contains a carbonyl group (C=O) located within a carbon chain, specifically between two carbon atoms.
+The general formula for ketones is RC(=O)R', where R and R' can be the same or different hydrocarbon groups.
+Ketones are generally less reactive than aldehydes and are commonly found in various biological and industrial processes.

 Recommended video: